RitchieLabIGH/GECKO/ImportMatrix/README.md

 ### Filtering
 Finally you need to filter and then transform the resulting matrix (that is discretized) into a matrix with real numbers.
-The filtering process will first remove k-mers that have less than 1/3*(number of samples inside the smallest group) of informations and then remove the k-mers that have the same information through the groups.
-This is the most time consuming process.
+The filtering process will first remove k-mers that have less than 10% of the number of samples inside the smallest group of informations and then remove the k-mers that have the same information through the groups.
+It's a massive process that aims to remove the kmers that have the same information with no regard to the groups.
+The complexity of this process is O².
 That's why the first step is to divide the matrix into 1-millions-reads matrix and treat them separately.